-- Windows XP Wireless Zero Configuration (WZC) -The WZC allows for multiple profile setup and support for most industry standard security solutions. - Intel PROSet Software The Intel PROSet Software allows for multiple profile setup and supports automatic profile switching.
+- Windows XP Wireless Zero Configuration (WZC) -The WZC allows for multiple profile setup and support for most industry standard security solutions.
+This configuration should be used for the Broadcom WLAN device. - Intel PROSet Software The Intel PROSet Software allows for multiple profile setup and supports automatic profile switching.
 Support for most industry standard security solutions as well as Cisco Compatible Extensions (CCX) is contained in this software. - Atheros Client Utility The Atheros Client Utility software allows for multiple profile setups and supports automatic profile switching.
 Support for most industry standard security solutions, as well as Cisco Compatible Extensions (CCX), is contained in this software.